 - a) Economic relations.
 This is through trade and commercial activities among nations.
 For example, developed nations giving loans and grants to developing nations. - b) Diplomatic relations.
 This is a peaceful means of relationship between nations in which there is exchange of Ambassadors or High Commissioners. - c) Political relations.
 This involves cooperation between countries with similar political systems or ideologies.
 E.g. USA and Western Europe, in 1964, Tanganyika united with the island of Zanzibar to form the United Republic of Tanzania. - d) Socio-cultural relations.
 This takes place in form of exchange and competition between dance troops, musicians, acrobats, sports teams, theatre groups etc, e.g. participation in Commonwealth Games.

 International Organizations

 There are two types of international organizations;

-- International Governmental Organizations (IGOs) for example UN, Commonwealth, NAM and African Union. (formed by two or more sovereign states). - International Non-Governmental Organizations (NGOs) created by individuals or private organizations.
+2. International Non-Governmental Organizations (NGOs) created by individuals or private organizations.
 E.g. International Red cross, Amnesty International and Transparency International.

 Role played by International Governmental Organizations.